bin456789/reinstall/README.en.md

 - Supports installation of 17 common Linux distributions
 - Supports installation of official Windows ISO, automatically finds ISO links, and integrates virtual machine drivers
 - Supports installation in any direction, i.e., `Linux to Linux`, `Linux to Windows`, `Windows to Windows`, `Windows to Linux`
-- No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `pure IPv6`, `dual NIC` and other special network configurations
+- No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `IPv6 only`, `dual NIC` and other special network configurations
 - Specially optimized for low-spec servers, requires less memory than the official netboot
 - Uses partition table ID to identify hard drives throughout the process, ensuring no wrong disk is written
 - Supports BIOS and EFI boot, and ARM architecture